Click Images to Tour the Present, Future & Past.

-LEAF Global invites you to travel the world through immersive music & art experiences & cultural connections, fostering global citizenship and opening pathways of understanding…for kids to elders.
+LEAF Global invites you to explore the world through immersive music & art experiences & cultural connections, fostering global citizenship and opening pathways of understanding…for kids to elders.
 LEAF is creating a Global Arts Center in the historic Club Del Cardo on Eagle Street with plans to open Fall 2019.This engaging experience is being designed for “Cultivating Cultural Curiosity” while honoring the rich history of the place.
 Locals and visitors can enjoy educational experiences rooted in music, art, community and culture.
 The 3,300 sq. ft. center will feature an interactive world map where visitors can explore a wide range of cultural art forms, an international immersion room that will transport visitors across the globe through a sensory experience, and a global sound underground to encourage experimentation with unique musical instruments from around the world.
 A virtual reality mini-theater, intimate performance stage, interactive artist workstations and an area dedicated to preserving the history of the Club Del Cardo are also highlights of the Center.
 Programmatic offerings like the Artist in Residency Program and merit based engagement curriculum add another layer of attractiveness to this project.
 Hosting ongoing monthly workshops series, offered by international, national, and local Teaching Artists, will serve as a bridge for global connections and greatly diversify Asheville’s current cultural offerings.

 “LEAF is an energetic, vibrant group with a global vision.
 Their project will bring new culture and diversity to our city